This PDF is the current document as it appeared on Public Inspection on 09/13/2013 at 08:45 am.

 OMB Approval Number: 2577-0271.

-Description of the need for the information and proposed use: Executive Order 13571, “Streamlining Service Delivery and Improving Customer Service,” issued on April 27, 2011, states “The public deserves competent, efficient, and responsive service from the Federal Government.
-Executive departments and agencies (agencies) must continuously evaluate their performance in meeting this standard and work to improve it.”
-Executive Order 12862 “Setting Customer Service Standards,” issued on September 11, 1993, requires agencies that provide significant services directly to the public to identify and survey their customers, establish service standards and track performance against those standards, and benchmark customer service performance against the best in business.
+Description of the need for the information and proposed use: Executive Order 13571, “Streamlining Service Delivery and Improving Customer Service” states “The public deserves competent, efficient, and responsive service from the Federal Government.
+Executive departments and agencies (agencies) must continuously evaluate their performance in meeting this standard and work to improve it.
+Executive Order 12862 (Setting Customer Service Standards), issued on September 11, 1993, requires agencies that provide significant services directly to the public to identify and survey their customers, establish service standards and track performance against those standards, and benchmark customer service performance against the best in business.

-Examples of how the Training Evaluation Form is currently being used and will be used are: To inspect HUD insured and assisted properties, prospective contract inspectors are required to successfully complete HUD Uniform Physical Condition Standards (UPCS) inspection training.
-The training consists of a pre-requisite computer-based component followed by an instructor-led component, each of which is evaluated using the Training Evaluation Form.
-To become familiar with the UPCS inspection process and requirements, thereby facilitating and enhancing maintenance of properties and preparation for upcoming contract inspections, public housing agency (PHA) employees and multifamily property owners and agents (POAs) are able to take a computer-based UPCS training, which is also evaluated using the Training Evaluation Form.
+Examples of how the Training Evaluation Form is currently being used and will be used are: On-site Core Curriculum training in Financial Management and Governance training at in 22 locations in FY 2013.
+This training will be web-based in the future.
+To inspect HUD insured and assisted properties, prospective contract inspectors are required to successfully complete HUD Uniform Physical Condition Standards (UPCS) inspection training.
+The training consists of pre-requisite computer-based component followed by an instructor led component.
+To become familiar with the UPCS inspection process and requirements, thereby facilitating and enhancing maintenance of properties and preparation for upcoming contract inspections, public housing agency (PHA) employees and multifamily property owners and agents (POAs) are able to take a computer-based UPCS training.

-PIH also proposes to use the training form in the future for all other training offered to PIH program participants and stakeholders on major regulatory changes.
-These sessions may be held as technical assistance seminars, conferences, briefings, or online webinars.
+PIH proposes to use the training form in the future for all other training offered to PIH program participants and stakeholders on major regulatory changes, such as was done for asset management in 2010 and 2011.
+These sessions may be held as technical assistance seminars, conferences, or briefings.

 Respondents (i.e., affected public): The training evaluation form will be completed by members of the public and individuals at state and local government entities who participate in a HUD training course.